62. Logging¶

 For example, imagine the following two loggers exist in SolarNode:

-Given the default configuration sets the default level to INFO
+Given the default configuration sets the default level to INFO, we can turn in DEBUG logging for

 <Logger name="net.solarnetwork.node.io.modbus" level="debug"/>